terrimporter/SCVUS_18S_metabarcode_pipeline/README.md

 An ESV table that tracks read number for each ESV in each sample is generated with VSEARCH.

-18S taxonomic assignments are made using the Ribosomal Database classifier (RDP classifier) (Wang et al., 2007) using a reference dataset trained on 18S sequences obtained from SILVA 132 SSU Ref Nr99 (Preusse et al., 2007) and is available from https://github.com/terrimporter/18SClassifier .  **Note that the SILVA reference set was modified to remove taxa with inconsistent taxonomic lineages.**
+18S taxonomic assignments are made using the Ribosomal Database classifier v2.12 (RDP classifier) available from https://sourceforge.net/projects/rdp-classifier/ (Wang et al., 2007) using a reference dataset trained on 18S sequences obtained from SILVA 132 SSU Ref Nr99 (Preusse et al., 2007) available from https://github.com/terrimporter/18SClassifier .  **Note that the SILVA reference set was modified to remove taxa with inconsistent taxonomic lineages.**

 The final output is reformatted to add read numbers for each sample and column headers to improve readability.